-- A minimum of 25% of eligible members casting a vote - YES votes by 66% of votes cast (not including abstentions) when there is no Strong Opposition - YES votes by 80% of votes cast (not including abstentions) when there is Strong Opposition - A minimum of 50 percent of votes cast (including abstentions) must be YES. - In computing votes, fractional portions are rounded down in all cases
+- Votes by at least 25% of eligible members. - YES votes by at least 66% of votes (not including abstentions) when there is no Strong Opposition - YES votes by at least 80% of votes (not including abstentions) when there is Strong Opposition - At least 50% of votes (including abstentions) to be YES.

-A NO vote on a standards-track document requires the voter to state the technical reasons for the NO vote, and a description of the changes that would be required to the document to turn the NO vote to a YES.
+A NO vote on a PWG standards-track document must be accompanied by the technical reasons for the NO vote, and a description of the changes that would be required to the document to turn the NO vote to a YES.
 When a Working Draft, Candidate Standard or other formal PWG document passes Last Call but does not achieve Formal Approval during the initial voting period, due to lack of quorum, voting is automatically extended by, up to, two 30 calendar day Formal Approval extension periods.
 This gives the WG Chairman and PWG Steering Committee time to interact with PWG members who may require additional time or education regarding the proposed standard.
-A vote is not considered final until the end of the Formal

-Approval period (PWG Member Organizations may change their vote during the Formal Approval process).
+A vote is not considered final until the end of the Formal Approval period (PWG Member Organizations may change their vote during the Formal Approval process).